cathryntrott/chips2024/README.md

 CHIPS is a simple visibility-based power spectrum estimator for 21cm data.
 It is designed to work with data from the MWA, but has been adapted for SKA-Low data.
 It uses time-interleaving to produce power spectra that are not noise power-biased, and visibility weights to estimate the thermal noise uncertainty.

+CHIPS grids channel-based visibilities onto a uv-plane using a Blackman-Harris gridding kernel, matched to the Fourier primary beam size at the centre of the band. w-terms are not accounted for, and instead a cut is made for w > 30 wavelengths.

+Spectral analysis uses a simple weighted Fourier Transform, and a Blackman-Nuttall window.
+Earlier versions of CHIPS used LSSA with an inverse covariance weigthing comprising thermal noise and a foreground model, and (optionally) kriging (to interpolate missing channels).
+This current version of CHIPS uses inverse variance weighting only using the number of samples in the dataset, and a regular FFT - no foreground covariance or kriging are used.

+CHIPS software:

+    ANSI C, compiled with gcc, using OpenMP parallelisation dependencies required: CFITSIO, LAPACK, BLAS, OpenMP, LIBSLA (astronomy) file input: UVFITS
+    file outputs: complex floats, doubles (binary files, little endian)

 CHIPS is composed of three separate codes, all written in ANSI-C:
 1. grid_vis_PB_chips.c --> gridvisdiff: Reads UVFITS calibrated data files and grids onto the uv-plane (u,v,nu).
 This code can be run over multiple UVFITS files to grid onto the same (u,v,nu) plane.
 2. prepare_cube_chips.c --> prepare_diff: Reads gridded visibility files + noise files + weights files, folds onto a half-uv plane and rearranges the data structure.